 Symptom: You frequently are told to “keep your head down” and “keep your head still” in order to improve your swing, and sometimes even say this to yourself after hitting another poor shot.
 But what does that really mean, you wonder…

-Why it works (or doesn’t): “Keep your head down” works only for chipping and putting.
-“Keep your head still” works for pitching and all other full shots.
+Overview: “Keep your head down” works only for chipping and putting, and is good advice for these short shots.
+“Keep your head still” is much better advice for pitching and all other full shots.

-Head Down for Putting and Chipping
+“Head Down” is Solid Advice for Putting and Chipping

 When you putt, it is a very good idea to listen for the ball to drop, which requires your head to stay down.
 When you chip, similarly, I recommend that you listen (not watch) for the ball to land on the spot you have chosen.
 In both these circumstances, keeping your head down (and still, of course) is indeed very good advice.

 But for a full swing or a pitch shot, “keep your head down” is not good advice.
 It is more correct to say “Keep your head still”, but better still to say “swing such that your head stays relatively still”.

 Watch Jordan Spieth demonstrate this for us — Note his head position relative to the dashed yellow lines at impact — his head is slightly lower and slightly more behind the ball than it was at address:

 Have a look at the video.

-How to Keep Your Head Still
+It is Stupid-Simple to Keep Your Head Still

 One of the best ways to get the feel is to hold a tee in your lips and point it at the ball as you swing.
 To make it work you will need a good setup, a proper starter move, an elastic left shoulder at the start of the downswing and a throw the stick motion with your right arm through the ball will get you a long way towards your goal.
 Use the two-ball drill to prevent a casting motion on your downswing.

 Do all these things and you will find that you are swinging in such a way that your head stays pretty still, without really trying to keep your head “still” or “down”.
 And that is the feeling your want!
 Try it and see!

 Did you like this article?
 Do you promise to stop misapplying the “keep your head down” tip and swing more like Spieth?
 Then tell your friends!
-Like, Tweet, +1, Email, or otherwise Share the love below!
+Like, Tweet, Pin, Email, or otherwise Share the love below!

-Copyright 2015-present, GolfTipReviews.com, All Rights Reserved.
+Copyright 2020-present, GolfTipReviews.com, All Rights Reserved.